Companies that use Google Tag Manager

 Analyzed and validated by Henley Wing Chiu

-Google Tag Manager We detected 871,503 customers using Google Tag Manager and 7,287 customers with estimated renewals in the next 3 months.
+Google Tag Manager We detected 864,356 companies using Google Tag Manager and 9,770 customers with upcoming renewal in the next 3 months.
 The most common industry is Retail (20%) and the most common company size is 2-10 employees (27%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date